Stellanwae/Stellanwae/README.md

-### Hi there 👋
+### Hi there 👋, I'm Stella Nwae

 <!--
 **Stellanwae/Stellanwae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MERND stack
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on many Google Open Source Projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with finding a paid internship
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: Stella Nwae (on Twitter), stellanic2011@gmail on email
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: The first computer bug was an actual insect 😂 -->

--->
+### Languages and Tools:
+icons/aftereffects/aftereffects-plain.svg